S1D1T1/Image-Scripts-and-Shortcuts/README.md

 # Image-Scripts-and-Shortcuts
 Collection of applescripts, javascripts, MacOS shortcuts for managing AI Image generation with Draw Things, and other engines

+Most of these are related to automating [Draw Things](https://github.com/drawthingsai), and my app, [PromptWriter](https://testflight.apple.com/join/Ln3tIMgp).
+Particularly in using Draw Things' HTTP server.

 ## Applescripts

 using Applescripts: download, run